populationgenomics/cpg-methods/scripts/vds_combiner/hgdp_1kg/README.md

 # Generate combined VDS for HGDP + 1kG datasets

 This runs a Hail query script in Dataproc using Hail Batch in order to create a combined VDS file for the HGDP + 1kG datasets.
-To run, use conda to install the analysis-runner, then execute the following command:
+To run, use pip to install the analysis-runner, then execute the following command:

 ```sh
 analysis-runner --dataset cpg-methods \